tlena43/CS171-Term-Project/README.md

 ### Model Plans

 ### Samriddhi Matharu
-- Use a **Convolutional Neural Network (CNN)** to classify e-waste images into 10 categories.
+-  Build and compare two models for 10-class e-waste classification.
-- We plan to adjust the number of layers and filters to see how they affect performance.
+- Implemented a **custom Convolutional Neural Network (CNN)** as a baseline model.
-- Built a custom CNN with two convolutional blocks and dropout, trained for 30 epochs with augmentation.
+- Designed the CNN with multiple convolutional layers, dropout, and standard image augmentations.
-- Evaluated using accuracy, loss curves, confusion matrix, and per-class precision/recall/F1.
+- Used this model to establish a starting point for understanding the complexity of the dataset.
-- Implemented a pre-trained ResNet18 model, froze base layers, and fine-tuned the final layer for 10 classes.
+- Implemented a **pretrained ResNet18** using ImageNet weights to explore transfer learning.
-- Compared CNN vs. ResNet18 on: Kaggle test set and Custom real-world validation set
+- Froze the backbone layers and fine-tuned the final layer for 10-class classification.
-- Analyzed generalization differences, where the CNN struggled on real-world images, while ResNet18 performed much better
+- Planned to compare the behavior of a model trained from scratch versus a pretrained model on both the Kaggle dataset and a small curated validation set done by hand on rougher images

 ### Helena Thiessen
 - Use a **Region Based Convolution Neural Network (R-CNN)** to detect the presence of recycling items of given classes.